solana-foundation/developer-content/developers/guides/getstarted/introduction-to-durable-nonces.md

 The transaction is successfully submitted!

-If we check it on the [explorer](https://solscan.io/tx/anQ8VtQgeSMoKTnQCubTenq1J7WKxAa1dbFMDLsbDWgV6GGL135G1Ydv4QTNd6GptP3TxDQ2ZWi3Y5qnEtjM7yg?cluster=devnet), we can see that an instruction, `AdvanceNonce` was prepended to the transaction, as we discussed before.
+If we check it on the [explorer](https://solscan.io/tx/anQ8VtQgeSMoKTnQCubTenq1J7WKxAa1dbFMDLsbDWgV6GGL135G1Ydv4QTNd6GptP3TxDQ2ZWi3Y5qnEtjM7yg?cluster=devnet), we can see that an `AdvanceNonce` instruction was prepended to the transaction, as we discussed before.
 This is done to avoid using the same nonce again.

 Voila, we've gone through a very real-life use case of Durable Nonces.
-Now let's see how to use them in transactions using JavaScript.
+Now let's see how to use them in transactions using JavaScript and the [`@solana/web3.js`](https://solana-labs.github.io/solana-web3.js/) package.

 ## Durable Nonces with Solana `web3.js`
 We'll use a similar example of making a simple transfer to demonstrate how to send transactions using durable nonces.